 4. TREATMENT OF CUSTODIAN DATA

-Alertive Custodian Data flows bi-directionally, between mobile and desktop applications and our Server, and is securely stored within both the Server database as well as the app’s local storage on the clients device.
+Alertive Custodian Data flows bi-directionally between mobile, desktop and web applications and our Servers and is securely processed and stored within both the Server Database as well as the Aleritive Apps local storage on the client’s device.

 5. TREATMENT OF PERSONAL AND WEBSITE DATA

-We only store cookies with the user’s prior consent; these cookies store session data used for functional and analytical purposes and none of this data can be used to identify any individual.
+We only store optional cookies with the user’s prior consent; these cookies store session data used for functional and analytical purposes.
+None of this data can be used to identify any individual.

-Data provided by the user to register their interest in our product and services, or to request a demo is stored in a database on the website, and only contains data provided by the user and is not shared with anyone.
+Data provided by the user to register their interest in our product and services or to request a demo is stored securely in a database.
+It only contains data the user provides and is not shared with anyone.

 6. USE OF PERSONAL DETAILS

-Alertive may use Personal Details for the purposes of providing services to users or carrying out internal functions.
-This may include but is not limited to, performing statistical analysis, sending emails, providing customer support or arranging deliveries.
+Alertive may use Personal Details to provide services to users or carry out internal functions.
+This may include but is not limited to performing statistical analysis, sending emails, providing customer support or arranging deliveries.
 Alertive may also use Personal Details to inform users of other products or services available from Alertive or its partners.
-Alertive may contact users via surveys, to conduct research about opinions on current services or about new potential services that may be offered.
+Alertive may contact users via surveys to conduct research about opinions on current services or about new potential services that may be offered.
 Alertive does not sell, rent or lease its customer lists to third parties nor use or disclose sensitive personal information.